Hyper-converged systems are the future | Parallels Insights

 7. Analytics and Machine Learning

 Yet another use case of hyper-converged infrastructure is analytics and machine learning.
 Machine learning and analytics systems need to grow with the constant feed of new data and should handle network and compute intensive tasks like streaming analytics.
-HCIs allow quick deployment, reliability, performance and scalability, thus making them perfect fit for analytics and machine learning.
+HCIs allow quick deployment, reliability, performance and scalability, thus making them a perfect fit for analytics and machine learning.

 The future of hyper-converged systems